OWASP/owasp-summit-2017/Participants/ticket-8h/Daniel-Miessler.md

 facebook        :
 ticket          : 5x8h
 status          : done
-working-sessions: Security PlayBooks Diagrams, Top 10 Selection Criteria, Define Agile Security Practices
+working-sessions: Security Playbooks Diagrams, Top 10 Selection Criteria, Define Agile Security Practices
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---